Core Facilities Application Process

 - posting of available equipment on TechFinder; and

 - an initial safety inspection report, including a review of physical facilities and equipment as well as safety requirements in the facility policies and procedures (conducted by the Office of Compliance, Integrity, and Safety (OCIS)).

 Proposals for authorization as a core facility will be accepted year-round.
+Applications received by November 1 will be eligible for that year's Core Facility funding, if their proposal is approved.
 Please submit electronically to Dave Reed.

 Proposals should follow the following outline:

 - Link to facility policies and procedures